Where to get help

 Support for carers

 The job of a carer is challenging.
-Carers should ensure that their own health needs, both physical and emotional, are met so that they are better placed to carry out the caring role.
+Carers should make sure that their own health needs, both physical and emotional, are met so that they are better placed to carry out the caring role.

 Other mental health information

-Mental health is covered by the Disability Discrimination Act and more information on mental health is available in the health and well-being section.
+Mental health is covered by the Disability Discrimination Act and you can find out more about mental health at the link below: